lml-layer-system/ai-failure-periodic-table/README.md

 ---

+**343 failure classes.
+7 structural dimensions.**

+Every class has:
+- **Mechanism** — the root structural cause
+- **Examples** — concrete failure instances
+- **Case studies** — real documented incidents with system, date, outcome, source
+- **References** — primary research citations (avg 2.2 per class)
+- **Detection** — how to identify this failure
+- **Keywords** — for search and classification

+**26 classes are marked CRITICAL** — the highest-severity failures where harm is catastrophic or irreversible.

+The claim is not that we possess total knowledge of all future reality.
+The claim is: within the scope of functionally observable AI failure, newly encountered failures should resolve into this structure as a class, a sub-mode, or a combination of classes — unless evidence shows otherwise.

+---
 ## Quick Start

 **The fastest way in: open `index.html` in any browser.** No installation, no server, no dependencies.
 343 clickable cells.
 Click any cell to see mechanism, examples, real-world case studies, references, and structural mitigation.
 Semantic search runs in-browser with no network needed.